All Products

 Data standard set list

-This area displays the name, code/ID, parent directory, number of effective/total standards, last updater, last update time, and description of the data standard set.
-In the Actions column, you can view standards, create new standards, edit, batch export standards, view data standard mappings, configure data standard mapping rules, clone, and delete the data standard set.
+Displays the name, code/ID, parent directory, number of effective/total standards, last updater, last update time, and description of each data standard set.
+The Actions column provides the following operations:

-• View Standards: Click the image icon in the Actions column to view the standards configured in this data standard set.
+• View Standards: Click the image icon in the Actions column to view the standards in this data standard set.

 • Clone: Click the image icon in the Actions column and select Clone to quickly clone the data standard set.